camunda/camunda-docs/docs/apis-tools/spring-zeebe-sdk/getting-started.md

 title: Getting started
 ---

-This project allows you to leverage Camunda APIs in your Spring Boot project.
+This project allows you to leverage Zeebe APIs ([gRPC](docs/apis-tools/zeebe-api/grpc.md) and [REST](docs/apis-tools/zeebe-api-rest/zeebe-api-rest-overview.md)) in your Spring Boot project.
+Later on, we’ll expand the Spring Zeebe SDK to deliver a Camunda Spring SDK that provides a unified experience for interacting with all Camunda APIs in Java Spring.

 ## Version compatibility